 Or, why hasn’t your belly popped out during pregnancy?

-The answer to this question is simply because most people have not been pregnant!
+This question is answered simply because most people have not been pregnant!
 But there are a few possible explanations for those wondering why their belly button hasn’t popped out after carrying a baby for nine months.

 First, it is essential to understand that not all pregnant women will experience an “outie” belly button.
 It is estimated that only about 50% of women will have a protruding belly button after pregnancy.
 So, if you are one of the many women who do not have an “outie,” do not worry – it is perfectly normal.